mygoare/hackintosh/readme.md

 2.  **Don't upgrade your system version.
 Don't upgrade to 10.8.5 or 10.9.
 After upgrade, hackintosh will crash.**
 3.  **Install printer is easy**
+4.  **Don't use [cleanmymac](http://macpaw.com/cleanmymac) or software similar, sometimes it will delete some system related files make hackintosh crash**

 ###Tips: